digital-work-lab/open-source-project/slides/05-best_practice.md

 # Learning objectives

-Our objectives for today are discuss and overcome current challenges related to:
+Our objectives for today are to discuss and overcome current challenges related to:

-- [Technical setup](#technical-setup): Git, Codespaces, and local setup
+- [Technical setup](#technical-setup): Git, Codespaces, or local setup
 - [Programming](#programming): Python, Python packages, and CoLRev
-- [Teamwork](#teamwork): Task distribution, fork and branches, and roles in the team
+- [Teamwork](#teamwork): Task distribution, forks, branches, and roles in the team

 <!--
 - Discuss current challenges and how they can be addressed